MENU

 Is copy trading profit taxable?

 Yes, in virtually all jurisdictions.
-In the US, FX trading gains are typically reportable as ordinary income or capital gains depending on your specific tax situation and account structure.
+FX trading gains are typically reportable as ordinary income or capital gains depending on your specific tax situation and account structure.
 Tax rules vary significantly by country — always consult a qualified tax professional in your jurisdiction before trading.

 Note: This article covers copy trading through regulated FX broker platforms (such as Exness, XM, and cTrader Copy).
 Copy trading solicited via social media, Telegram, or WhatsApp groups is a common fraud vector — approach those with extreme caution.